saojs/sao/docs/create.md

 ### data

-Besides `prompts`, you may want to directly feed some data to the template without prompting user to type anything:
+Besides `prompts`, you may want to directly feed the template some data without prompting user to type anything:

 ```js
 module.exports = {